 Leadership and management processes also differ quite substantially.
 In consequence, the vast majority of top-level civil servants lack familiarity with the policy conversation and even more with the policy culture of the neighbouring countries.
 This results in excessive isolation and a lack of cross-country fertilisation, as well as in obstacles to European coordination.

-Government executives therefore need to be prepared for dealing with their counterparts in Paris, Berlin, Rome, and also in London: the United Kingdom might exit the EU but will remain a crucial partner and, for the very reason of the looming Brexit, will require European counterparts to be all the more insightful about Westminster during and after the negotiations to come.
+Government executives therefore need to be prepared for dealing with their counterparts in Rome, Berlin, and London: the United Kingdom might exit the EU but will remain a crucial partner and, for the very reason of the looming Brexit, will require European counterparts to be all the more insightful about Westminster during and after the negotiations to come.

 The programme contributes to building a pan-European network of future leaders by: